Donald Trump says $21 million from USAID went to ‘my friend PM Modi for voter turnout’ in India

 The US president asked why substantial amounts of money were being sent abroad when they could be used to support the American economy.

-United States President Donald Trump on Friday repeated his allegations $21 million in funding was given by the United States Agency for International Development for “voter turnout” in India, claiming that this money went to Prime Minister Narendra Modi.
+United States President Donald Trump on Friday repeated his allegations that $21 million in funding was given by the United States Agency for International Development for “voter turnout” in India, claiming that this money went to Prime Minister Narendra Modi.

 His statements come amid a row between the ruling Bharatiya Janata Party and the Congress, with both parties accusing the other of being the beneficiary of the purported funding.